SalamLang/VSCODE/README.md

-# Salam Programming Language VSCode Extention
+# Salam Programming Language VSCode Extension

 This is the README for extension "salam-programming-language".
 After writing up a brief description, we recommend including the following sections.